 - Put in the oven and set your timer for 25 mins.
 When the buzzer goes, open the oven, pull the shelf out a bit and gently shake the tin.
 If the brownie has a very slight wobble in the middle they are done.
 Remember they will keep cooking after they leave the oven.
 You may need to leave for another 5 minutes.
 Judge for yourself.

-- Leave the whole thing in the tin until completely cold before cutting.
+- Leave the whole thing in rust resistant baking sheets until completely cold before cutting.
 Seriously, I know you want them asap but it will get super messy and it’ll be so much easier to cut when cold.